 While some sellers may be willing to cover closing costs, be prepared to provide earnest money to secure your offer.
 And you may need a large down payment if you’re taking out a jumbo loan, or don’t qualify for the FHA or VA loan program.
 If that’s the case, now’s the time to figure out a plan for it.

 If the seller is not paying closing costs, expect to pay between 2% and 5% of the sales price.
 And if a hefty down payment isn’t required, it’s not a bad idea to bring money to the table.
 Doing so allows you to reduce the Loan-to-Value, which positions you as less risky to the lender.

-You may also be able to avoid private mortgage insurance (PMI), which is required until you reach 20 percent in equity and possibly qualify for a reduced interest rate.
+You may also be able to avoid private mortgage insurance (PMI), which is required until you reach 20% in equity and possibly qualify for a reduced interest rate.

 How to Find the Perfect Home

 Go Home Shopping

 It’s possible to find a slew of listings within your price range on the web with minimal effort.
 However, real estate agents have access to a system that could expand your reach.
 Even better, they could be integral in helping you choose a home that’s a good buy and negotiating the final purchase price.

 And the seller’s agent pays their commission, so no need to worry about forking over extra cash.
 Just be sure to hire a real estate professional that is seasoned and reputable.